In December 2021, the following news was announced. We are overjoyed.

 The Abbie DeLoach Foundation is named for Abbie DeLoach, a native of Savannah, Georgia, who was one of five Georgia Southern University nursing students tragically killed in a tractor-trailer collision on April 22, 2015.

-In 2016, Abbie’s father, Jimmy DeLoach Jr., established the foundation as a charitable organization, which has presented over $1.25 million in scholarships reflecting the qualities that exemplified her life—a love of nursing, education, athleticism and world missions.
+In 2016, Abbie’s father, Jimmy DeLoach Jr., established the foundation, which has presented over $1.25 million in scholarships reflecting the qualities that exemplified her life—a love of nursing, education, athleticism and world missions.

 To date, ADF has awarded 34 medical scholarships and 16 student athlete scholarships to continue Abbie’s generosity, academic and athletic achievement, legacy of selfless service to others and compassion for all.